jeffwilcox/jeffwilcox.blog/_posts/2013-08-21-mongodb-azure-linux-cli.md

 ---
 layout: post
 comments: true
-title: Creating a MongoDB replica set cluster using Windows Azure Linux VMs and the OS X CLI
+title: Creating a MongoDB replica set cluster using Windows Azure Linux VMs
 categories: [windows-azure, cloud]
-tags: [windows-azure, cloud, cli, mongodb, command-line, tools]
+tags: [windows-azure, cloud, cli, mongodb, command-line, tools, linux, centos, nosql]
 ---
 I love [MongoDB](http://www.mongodb.org/), the JSON-document friendly NoSQL database by 10gen that just keeps ticking; I'm a long-time user and have attended the MongoDB Seattle conference for a few years learning about ideal deployment scenarios, tips and tricks, and interacting with the community.